gsbingo17/spring-data-firestore-sample/README.md

 ## Using the Application

-The application provides a repository to interact with Firestore.
-The repository provides methods to find `BusinessFormConfig` by form name, form code, or both.
+The application provides a repository to interact with Firestore, offering CRUD (Create, Read, Update, Delete) operations for `BusinessFormConfig` entities.
+This includes methods to retrieve configurations by form name, form code, or a combination of both.

 ## Switching from MongoDB to Firestore